 Imagine you are a child.
 In the middle of the night, your mom drops you off at your grandma’s house to live.
 Your mom and dad can’t care for you anymore.
 Their alcohol use has made it impossible to parent.
 You’re glad to be with your grandma because it feels safe and comfortable at her house, but you’re worried about some things.
 Where will you go to school?
 How will you get your asthma medicine?
 Can your grandma get it for you?
 Will your mom and dad be okay?

-Parental alcohol and other substance use is just one of the many reasons kinship/grandfamilies come together.
-Kinship/grandfamilies are families in which children reside with and are being raised by grandparents, other relatives, or other adults with whom they have a close family-like relationship (such as godparents or family friends).
-Other reasons kinship/grandfamilies form include child welfare involvement, incarceration, mental and physical challenges, divorce, parental death, and military deployment.
-Whatever the cause, when parents are unable to care for their children, kin/grandfamily caregivers often step in at a moment’s notice to keep families together.
+Parental alcohol and other substance use is just one of the many reasons kinship/ grandfamilies come together.
+We use the terms “grandfamilies” and “kinship families” interchangeably – and combined as “kinship/grandfamilies” – to refer to families in which grandparents, other adult family members, or close family friends are raising children whose parents are unable to do so.
+Other reasons kinship/grandfamilies form include parental incarceration, military deployment, severe disability, deportation, teenage pregnancy, or death.
+Whatever the cause, when parents are unable to care for their children, kin caregivers often step in at a moment’s notice to keep families together.

 Kinship/grandfamilies have unique strengths and face unique challenges.
-Unlike parents, the caregivers do not have inherent legal rights and responsibilities with respect to the children they raise.
-They often take responsibility for children suddenly and have no time to plan for financial, housing, or other needs.
+Unlike parents, kin caregivers do not have automatic legal rights and responsibilities with respect to the children they raise.
+They often take responsibility for children suddenly and have no time to plan for the children’s housing, educational, or other needs.

 What does the research show about the strengths of kinship/grandfamilies?

-On top of the many benefits to children, caregivers report that they gain from their role, as well, often citing an increased sense of purpose.3 Birth parents may also value that their children remain connected to family and friends.
+On top of the many benefits to children, caregivers report that they gain heightened feelings of purpose, joy, and satisfaction.
+Birth parents may also value that their children remain connected to family and friends.

 We have friends who are retired who are always telling me about their next cruise to Hawaii.
 I tell them I go on cruises every day.
 I cruise to school, I cruise to the doctor’s office, I cruise to the skateboarding park.
 Joey is my ‘cruise to Hawaii’ and you know what, I wouldn’t trade my cruise for theirs.